theDavidBarton/puppeteer-daily-menu-scraper/readme.md

 A playground repository for the well known Node library **Puppeteer** (pptr) made by GoogleChromeLabs team.
 See below the covered areas.
 The aim is to experiment with its possibilities for a bigger project.

-The current version is v1.12.2.
+The current version of pptr is v1.13.0

 ### Fields to be covered
 - scraping web with pptr;